GrantS2S/website/content/integrations/sap/shopify-inventory.md

 weight: 1
 ---

+### Near Real Time Syncing

+Our software continually monitors your SAP database for changes in product information and sends this to Shopify.
+Our software continually monitors your SAP database for changes in product information and sends this to Shopify.

+### Choose The Data To Sync

+Marking fields to sync, flags etc.. cherry pick, segments...
+We map Sap Business One database fields to a Shopify product.
+We map Sap Business One database fields to a Shopify product.
+We map Sap Business One database fields to a Shopify product.

-### Sync Inventory Data
+### Inventory to Multiple Locations

+You can choose to sync SAP Business One warehouses to one or many inventory locations within Shopify.
+You can choose to sync SAP Business One warehouses to one or many inventory locations within Shopify.

+### Run Multiple Online Stores From SAP Business One

+"sell B2B"

+### Assign specific pricing

+You dfsdf

+### Product Information Managment (PIM)

+Use Stock2Shop as a PIM to enrich product data not found in SAP Use Stock2Shop as a PIM to enrich product data not found in SAP Use Stock2Shop as a PIM to enrich product data not found in SAP

+### Customised Workflow

+Decide whhich systems manage what data directly.
+Decide whhich systems manage what data directly.
+Decide whhich systems manage what data directly.

 Keep your Shopify product data up to date, including pricing, stock levels and more.

-We map Sap Business One database fields to a Shopify product.
-These include the SKU code, price, stock availability, product title, collection and product type.
+### Message queueing

 Decide which price list will sync from SAP to Shopify.

-You can choose to sync SAP Business One warehouses to one or many inventory locations within Shopify.

 ### Data Enrichment